MakieOrg/Makie.jl/docs/documentation/events.md

 - A `Tuple`, `Vector` or `Set` of keys and mouse buttons which all must be pressed.
 - A logical expression of keys and mouse buttons with `!`, `&` and `|`.
 Each key will be checked individually and the result will be combined as the expression dictates.

 Furthermore you can wrap any of the above in `Exclusively` to discard matches where additional buttons are pressed.
+All of these options are order independent.
 Here are some examples:

 - `hotkey = Mouse.left` matches any state with the left mouse button pressed.
 - `hotkey = (Keyboard.left_control, Keyboard.a)` matches any state with both left control and a pressed.